 The accumulation of surpluses, deficits and appropriations over past years.
 Reserves of a revenue nature are available and can be spent or earmarked at the discretion of the Council.
-Some capital reserves such as the Capital Adjustment Accountcount cannot be used to meet current expenditure.
+Some capital reserves such as the fixed asset restatement account cannot be used to meet current expenditure.